This is a big year for us, and we want you to be a part of it!

 - Public Square

 King Arthur’s Round Table had nothing on our Public Square.
-Step into the square and lead a 30 minute conversation with a room full of attendees who share your passion.
+Step into the square and lead a 45-minute conversation with a room full of attendees who share your passion.
 (1 speaker)

-- You want to help others who work in the same realms you do.
+- You want to help others who encounter the same problems and experiences as you.

-- It’ll look great on your resume (and bolster your Lanyrd profile).
+- It’ll look great on your resume (and bolster your LinkedIn profile).